 DEVICE=eth0:1 BOOTPROTO=static ONBOOT=yes IPADDR=188.8.131.52 NETMASK=255.255.255.0

 Note the DEVICE and IPADDR lines.
 This adds IP address 184.108.40.206 as eth0:1 to the system.
 Next, I’ll add 220.127.116.11 as eth0:2.
 I’ll open a blank file named eth0:2 with the following command,

 DEVICE=eth0:2 BOOTPROTO=static ONBOOT=yes IPADDR=18.104.22.168 NETMASK=255.255.255.0

 I’ve only changed DEVICE and IPADDR lines.
 And likewise, I can add 22.214.171.124 to the system by creating a file named eth0:3 and pasting following content and changing only the DEVICE and IPADDR lines accordingly.

 I think you will get the idea.
 You need to do this for each additional IP you add to your system.
 Once you’ve created all the files, restart the network service for changes to take effect with the following command.

 If that goes okay, let’s do a server reboot as well.

 You’ll be disconnected while the server is rebooting.
 Wait a few minutes and log back in for the next step.
 And remember to change to root user account if you’re login in with centos user account.

 Install PowerMTA v5 on CentOS 7

-I’m going to assume you already have SMTP.zip saved on your computer.
+I’m going to assume you already have the SMTP.zip provided by smtpfix.com saved on your computer.
 Start by uploading it to /opt directory of your CentOS 7 server.
 You can use FileZilla to upload files to your server.